BLACKWELL: Republicans Will Own Inflation from Infrastructure Trap

 One aspect of this bill that’s nothing short of sad is that it hands Democrats some items from the Liberal Left Wish List, an embarrassing display of people who will give away the store in a single-minded pursuit of a wrongheaded idea.

-For example, this bill included racial discrimination, giving preferential treatment to some — but not all — people of color.
+For example, this bill includes racial discrimination, giving preferential treatment to some — but not all — people of color.
 Evidently some colors are more equal than others.
 We fought a war and amended the Constitution three times so that government would not treat people differently because of the color of their skin.
 Abraham Lincoln led his Republican Party to emancipate the slaves and worked tirelessly to secure enough Democrats to pass the Republican-led Thirteenth Amendment to end the scourge of slavery.

 Now the Party of Lincoln is authorizing discrimination on the basis of race, all in the name of “equity” (which few people can define, but it sounds so fancy and respectable).
 A part of the infrastructure bill called the Digital Equity Act gives special treatment to “covered populations” — which includes racial minority groups.
 Another gives special treatment to “socially disadvantaged” groups, which includes some racial minorities, but not others.

-Lawsuits across the country has scored swift victories striking down similar racial preferences as unconstitutional, but until now those have been Republican legal victories against Democrat legislation.
-These provisions should suffer the same legal fate, but Republicans will bear the shame of having voted to violate their oath of office “to support and defend the Constitution of the United States.”
+Lawsuits across the country have scored swift victories striking down similar racial preferences as unconstitutional, but until now those have been Republican legal victories against Democrat legislation.
+These provisions should suffer the same legal fate, but these Republicans will bear the shame of having voted to violate their oath of office “to support and defend the Constitution of the United States.”

 Speaking about race and violating constitutional rights, this bill gives transgender individuals protected status in American law, equating it to protecting people against racial discrimination.
 (That’s on page 2,149, for anyone who wants to try denying it.)
-Now this group of Republicans is taking what was until recently a marginal social issue — one that impacts only a fraction of one percent of American adults and forces people and organizations (including religious organizations) to say things they do not believe and do things forbidden by their religious faith — and mortgaging the noble history of the racial civil rights movement to violate those Constitutional rights as well.
+Now this group of Republicans is taking what was until recently a marginal social issue — one that impacts only a fraction of one percent of American adults and forces people and organizations (including religious organizations) to say things they do not believe and do things forbidden by their religious faith — and mortgaging the noble history of the racial civil rights movement to violate those constitutional rights as well.

 Some of these senators are going to earn themselves primary challenges off this.
 They weren’t elected to advance a Democrat agenda that hurts average Americans.
 They were instead elected to stop it.